 According to the Fourth Amendment to the U.S. Constitution, persons are protected against unreasonable searches and seizures by the government and "no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized."
 Suspicion alone is not enough to justify a warrant.

 Warrants most often are either an Arrest Warrant (known as a Bench Warrant, or a Capias, in cases such as Failure to Appear in Court) or a Search Warrant.
-This article will discuss Arrest Warrants.
+This article discusses Arrest Warrants issued in the greater Miami area in South Florida.

-An Arrest Warrant is issued by a court, allowing the police to make an arrest.
-A Bench Warrant is usually issued for Failure to Appear or for a Violation of Probation.
+An Arrest Warrant is issued by a court, allowing the police to make an arrest and return you to court.
+A Bench Warrant is usually issued after a failure to appear in court for a scheduled court appearance or after a violation of probation or community control.

 Don't wait for the police to come and knock on your door.
 Be pro-active.